Master of Science in Nursing

 - Current California registered nurse (RN) license, unencumbered, unrestricted, with no disciplinary action pending or imposed.

-- Three (3) satisfactory letters of professional recommendation;
+- Two (2) satisfactory letters of professional recommendation;

 - Personal statement;